biswas006/Deep-Learning--Steel-Defect-Detection/README.md

 ### Screenshot of the Web App
 ![Web App Screenshot](https://github.com/biswas006/Diabetes-Prediction-ML-App/assets/54642211/663068aa-2c0b-4516-98c3-02a2778a9a1c)

-## Development
-If you want to modify or enhance the web app, you can make changes to the `diabetes_prediction_app.py` file.
-The file contains the Streamlit code for the web app, including the user interface and the machine learning model.

-You can explore different machine learning models, add more features, or improve the user interface based on your requirements.

 ## Contributing
 Contributions to this project are welcome.
 If you find any issues or want to add new features, feel free to open an issue or submit a pull request.